matchmore/net-sdk/README.md

 ## Installation

-You can install the SDK directly from Nuget https://www.nuget.org/packages/Matchmore.SDK/
+You can install the SDK directly from Nuget for .NET Standard https://www.nuget.org/packages/Matchmore.SDK/

+Or https://www.nuget.org/packages/Matchmore.SDK.Xamarin/ for xamarin builds

 ## Usage